 - a.
 Practice unit must have capability 2.2 in place in order to receive credit for 2.9 - b.
 All data entities must flow electronically into the registry - c.
 Data is housed electronically - d.
-Linkages to other sources of information (as defined in 2.2) are electronic for all facilities and other health care providers with whom the practice unit regularly shares responsibility for health care.
+Linkages to other sources of information (as defined in 2.2) are electronic for all facilities and other health care providers with whom the practice unit regularly shares responsibility for health care. - e.
+Registry has population-level database and capability to electronically produce comprehensive analytic integrated reports that facilitate management of the entire population of the Practice Unit's patients.

-Registry is being used to manage all patients with: Persistent Asthma b.
-Reference 2.1(a)-(g).
+2.10 Registry is being used to manage all patients with: Persistent Asthma